 When a Vault server is started, it starts in a sealed state.
 In this state, Vault is configured to know where and how to access the physical storage, but doesn't know how to decrypt any of it.

 Unsealing is the process of obtaining the plaintext master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.

 Prior to unsealing, almost no operations are possible with Vault.
 For example authentication, managing the mount tables, etc. are all not possible.
-The only possible operations are to unseal the Vault and check the status of the unseal.
+The only possible operations are to unseal the Vault and check the status of the seal.

-The data stored by Vault is stored encrypted.
+The data stored by Vault is encrypted.
 Vault needs the encryption key in order to decrypt the data.
 The encryption key is also stored with the data (in the keyring), but encrypted with another encryption key known as the master key.

 Therefore, to decrypt the data, Vault must decrypt the encryption key which requires the master key.
 Unsealing is the process of getting access to this master key.
 The master key is stored alongside all other Vault data, but is encrypted by yet another mechanism: the unseal key.

 The default Vault config uses a Shamir seal.
 Instead of distributing the unseal key as a single key to an operator, Vault uses an algorithm known as Shamir's Secret Sharing to split the key into shards.
 A certain threshold of shards is required to reconstruct the unseal key, which is then used to decrypt the master key.

 This is the unseal process: the shards are added one at a time (in any order) until enough shards are present to reconstruct the key and decrypt the master key.

 The unseal process is done by running